 This paper has analyzed an individual choice model about the labor market participation that includes a specific cost that individuals have to bear if they are committed to unpaid care work or other types of non professional activities.
-This analysis shows that the presence of this cost produces a great distorsion on the supply of labor in the society which in turn produces a wage gap and a much larger utility gap between the types that are committed to unpaid care work and those that are not.
+This analysis shows that the presence of this cost produces a great distortion on the supply of labor in the society which in turn produces a wage gap and a much larger utility gap between the types that are committed to unpaid care work and those that are not.

-The general conclusion is that since women devote more time to unpaid care work and thus they have to devote less time to professional activities, that implies that they obtain lower wages, more partial time jobs, less promotions, and so on.
+The general conclusion is that since women devote more time to unpaid care work and thus it is more costly for them to devote time to professional activities, that implies that they obtain lower wages, more partial time jobs, less promotions, and so on.
 Thus the commitment to unpaid care work is one of the clear causes of the observed gender wage gap and glass ceiling.

-Since it is a fact that unpaid care work is of vital importance for the proper development of the society, the discrimination of the individual types that are committed to them has to be considered a very relevant social problem.
-The aim of this paper is to make the economic costs and benefits of unpaid care provision more visible so that we might be able to change the currently gender unbalanced labor market.
+Since it is a fact that unpaid care work is of vital importance for the proper development of the society, the discrimination of the individuals that have family committed has to be considered as a very relevant economic and social problem.
+This paper has made the economic costs and benefits of unpaid care provision more visible so that we might be able to find mechanisms that should allow us to change the currently gender unbalanced labor market.